kishankumar07/flash/README.md

-This is just a demonstration to show how flash message works, actually this is just done by me to learn how actually the flash operation works .
+This is just a demonstration to show how flash message works, actually this is just done by me to learn how actually the flash operation works .Also I would like to expand this after I learn more concepts in node like this.